WayGold/cogs-121/milestone5.md

 #### As a requester:
   People with disability could submit login to our app submitting a request, once a volunteer pick up the ticket, he/she will be notified with the acceptor's info and location.
 Finally requester can meet with the volunteer and get help with anything he/she requested.
 Say George broke his leg but he need to move out of his apartment to a new place.
 George submitted a request with "Ezhelp" and got help from Gold.
 Gold helped George moving his stuffs to the new apartment.
 #### As a volunteer:
   Anyone who have passion helping others can login to our app as an volunteer.
 In the task center, volunteer can pick up tickets submitted by a requester, once the ticket is picked up, location of the request will be shown with other necessary infos.
 Finally the volunteer can meet up with the requester and help him/her out.
-Gold is a passionate volunteer looking for volunteer opportunity.
+For example, Gold is a passionate volunteer looking for volunteer opportunity.
 He uses "Ezhelp" to look for people that needs help and finds George.
 Gold helps George move out of his apartment.

 ### Data display: